CheRongtian/Hybrid_Blockchain_for_Retails/README.md

 Null pointers, incomplete paths, empty input, and malformed proofs are never validated; errors lead directly to crashes.

-6. Memory is never freed
-All nodes allocated with new are leaked; acceptable in a demo but a clear flaw in implementation.
+6. Memory is never freed (This one has done, I will use smart pointer later ƪ(˘⌣˘)ʃ ) All nodes allocated with new are leaked; acceptable in a demo but a clear flaw in implementation.